khritish17/GARGi-Network/README.md

 Creates the neural network according to the specifications provided by the architecture.
 It generates the weight matrix and bias vectors.
 The weight matrix and the bias vector are saved in the weights.csv and bias.csv .

-The architecture is a list of no. of nodes at each layer starting from input layer     (0 index) to output layer ( n - 1 index); where n is the length of architecture
+The architecture is a list of no. of nodes at each layer starting from the input layer     (0 index) to the output layer ( n - 1 index); where n is the length of the architecture

 **e.g.**